Keolai/Remote-Windows/README.md

 **To Use**

-First, uncomment "X11Forwarding no" in /etc/ssh/sshd_config
+First, uncomment "X11Forwarding no" in /etc/ssh/sshd_config on the remote computer.

-SSH into the target computer using the -Y and -l modifiers (replace user with your username):
+SSH into the remote computer using the -Y and -l modifiers (replace `user` with your username):

 ```ssh -Y 192.168.0.000 -l user```